Sptangs/Sptangs/README.md

 # 💫 About Me
 👋 Hi, I'm Septian Angga Saputra

-💻 Passionate about software & web development, with a focus on building efficient and user-friendly applications.
+💻 Passionate about software & web development, focused on building efficient and user-friendly applications.
-🌱 Continuously exploring modern technologies such as React, Node.js, and full-stack development to create scalable solutions.
+🌱 Continuously exploring modern technologies such as React, Node.js, Golang, and full-stack development to create scalable solutions.
 🎯 Dedicated to learning, improving coding skills, and contributing to meaningful projects.
 🚀 Interested in problem-solving, clean code practices, and developing innovative web applications.
-📫 Feel free to reach me at: septiananggasaputra129@gmail.com
+📫 Feel free to reach me at: [septiananggasaputra129@gmail.com](mailto:septiananggasaputra129@gmail.com)

 ---